 - Limitless attention – Activities that are so engrossing that time ceases to exist – at least to him.
 Some kids with ADHD may experience the phenomenon of hyperfocus.
 The repeated object of hyperfocus could be clue to a potential strength area.

 Ask Others Who Know Your Child WellGather information about your child’s strengths from his or her teachers, other parents, and relatives.
 Hearing from others what your child’s strengths are can be an eye-opening experience.
 They might see or observe things that you miss.

+Ask Your ChildYour child may have his or her own idea of what their strength areas are.
+Depending on the age and self-awareness of your child, this may or may not track with reality.
+But, at the very least, it gives you a starting point for investigation.
+If your child doesn’t really have the ability to answer questions like that, there are other concrete questions that you can ask that will lead to helpful information.
+Such as: “What did you do that went well today?”
+A response to a question like that can yield lots of insight into potential strength areas.
 So, for instance, perhaps your child was pleased that he was finally able to figure out something in math that he didn’t understand when he asked his teacher for help; or perhaps she was pleased that she got to pick the game or toy or story during social circle and all the other kids loved it.
 These responses in context could suggest strength areas of perseverance, assertiveness, communication or empathy.

 Examine Your Own WeaknessesYour child could excel at something that you are terrible or which you hate or dislike.
 Avoid projecting your likes, dislikes and skill sets on your child.
 Consider whether your own biases/preferences are blocking him from reaching the heights of his natural abilities and interests.

 Look For Hidden StrengthsSometimes the path to identifying a child’s strengths is by examining perceived weaknesses/problem areas.
 This could be a potential strength that is being expressed in a negative manner but that could be re-directed/channeled in a positive manner.
 The weakness could be the extreme version of a positive strength that needs some moderation.

 - The child who is obstinate, constantly argues, badgers and harps — deep well of determination